The Slide Show/ Neckerchief Slides

 Contents

-have noticed two things about boys.
-As soon as you teach Tote 'N Chip and they
+things about boys.
+As soon as you teach Tote 'N Chip and they are allowed

-are allowed to safely use a knife, they want to use the knife.
-Also, the boys
+to safely use a knife, they want to use the knife.
+Also, the boys always

 teaching Tote 'N Chip, give the boys a piece of wood to carve a back up

-a variety of finishes- stone, marble, splatter, etc. A plain wooden slide
+create a variety of finishes- stone, marble, splatter, etc. A plain

 - A huge variety of model paints can be found at a model